 Design a multi-region architecture for resilience to regional outages

 If your service needs to run continuously even in the rare case when an entire region fails, design it to use pools of compute resources distributed across different regions.
 Run regional replicas of every layer of the application stack.

 Use data replication across regions and automatic failover when a region goes down.
-Some Google Cloud services have multi-regional variants, such as BigQuery and Cloud Spanner.
+Some Google Cloud services have multi-regional variants, such as Cloud Spanner.
 To be resilient against regional failures, use these multi-regional services in your design where possible.
 For more information on regions and service availability, see Google Cloud locations.

 Make sure that there are no cross-region dependencies so that the breadth of impact of a region-level failure is limited to that region.

 Eliminate regional single points of failure, such as a single-region primary database that might cause a global outage when it is unreachable.
 Note that multi-region architectures often cost more, so consider the business need versus the cost before you adopt this approach.

 For further guidance on implementing redundancy across failure domains, see the survey paper Deployment Archetypes for Cloud Applications (PDF).

 Identify system components that can't grow beyond the resource limits of a single VM or a single zone.
 Some applications scale vertically, where you add more CPU cores, memory, or network bandwidth on a single VM instance to handle the increase in load.
 These applications have hard limits on their scalability, and you must often manually configure them to handle growth.

 If possible, redesign these components to scale horizontally such as with sharding, or partitioning, across VMs or zones.
 To handle growth in traffic or usage, you add more shards.
 Use standard VM types that can be added automatically to handle increases in per-shard load.
 For more information, see Patterns for scalable and resilient apps.